lix-project/lix/doc/manual/src/command-ref/nix-hash.md

   - `--truncate`\
     Truncate hashes longer than 160 bits (such as SHA-256) to 160 bits.
+    Incompatible with `--sri` since that would result in invalid SRI hashes when truncation does occur.
+Also is not a truncation but an xor-based compression.

   - `--type` *hashAlgo*\
     Use the specified cryptographic hash algorithm, which can be one of